LiSeCo: Linear Semantic Control for Language Generation: Discussion

 \section{Discussion}

 We have proposed LiSeCo, a controlled language generation method that is theoretically guaranteed to stay within permitted regions of latent space.
-Empirically, the method produces non-toxic and non-negative, but still natural, text.
-By design, the parameters $\alpha^{\text{min}}$ and $\alpha^{\text{max}}$ were shown to steer the probability of generating unwanted text.
+Empirically, the method produces steered but natural text.
 LiSeCo is compatible with any layered deep learning architecture (not limited to Transformers), as it is agnostic to the layer computation (dynamics) and involves a negligible inference-time latency.
-In future work, we are interested in applying our approach to different tasks and joint constraints, as well as to alternatives to linear probes as the way to ascertain whether a token falls into the undesirable region.
+In future work, we are interested in {testing metrics beyond perplexity such as benchmark performance} \citep{macocco2026on}, applying our approach to different tasks and joint constraints, as well as to alternatives to linear probes as the way to ascertain whether a token falls into the undesirable region.
 An important enhancement of the proposed method would be to study conditions under which the control of the activations directly translates to control in token space.
-Some preliminary theoretical conditions are provided in \Cref{app:identification}, where we demonstrate necessary conditions for activation control to translate to output attribute control: in short, the linear encoding of the output attribute trained on data must apply uniformly to all regions of activation space $\mathbb R^d$.
+Some preliminary theoretical conditions are provided in \Cref{app:identification}, where in order for activation control to translate to attribute control, the linear encoding of the output attribute trained on data must apply uniformly to all regions of activation space $\mathbb R^d$.